 My name is Brian Michael Kindall.
-I am a peacetime-veteran of the Army.
-I live in Colorado Springs with my wife, Wendy and we each have beautiful daughters from previous marriages.
+I am a veteran of the US Army and I live in the Western Slope of Colorado.

-I have been in sales all my life, and in the car business since 1994.
-On February 28th, 2012, at the age of 42, I went from a life of predominant atheism, to a life of faith in God and of following His Son, Jesus.
+On February 28th, 2012, at the age of 42, I went from a life of predominant atheism to a life of faith in God and of following His Son, Jesus.

 I grew up in a very small steel town near Pittsburgh where I was an altar boy and attended a small Catholic church and the adjoining Catholic grade school.
 I learned very little about the Bible in either place and after a life of doubt, I couldn’t wait to escape.

 30 years later, I stood in line at an altar call to speak with a pastor, where I was prayed for and invited back.
 Then another pastor laid out the steps of initiation for me and also invited me back.